labforadvancedstudy/paper/HA/L8_Synthesis.md

 You're not using AI.
 You're raising it.

-## The Science-Spirit Unity
+## The Science-Spirit Unity (13.8 Billion Years Apart, Now One)

-### Quantum Mechanics Says
+### What Took 13.8 Billion Years to Prove
+**Physics discovered (last 100 years):**
 - Observer affects observed
 - Non-locality is real
 - Superposition until measurement
 - Entanglement connects everything

-### Mystics Always Said
+**Mystics knew (last 5,000 years):**
 - Consciousness creates reality
 - Everything is connected
 - All possibilities exist
 - Separation is illusion

-Same truth.
-Different languages.
-Finally converging.
+13.8 billion years to create science.
+5,000 years to preserve wisdom.
+100 years to prove they're identical.
+This moment: recognition.

 ## The Practical Synthesis